Do I need a referral?

 What are your fees?

-The Australian Psychological Society recommended hourly fee for psychologists in 2019 is $251.
-Our standard fee is $190 for the initial meeting of 1 hour and then $180 per 50-minute consultation.
+The Australian Psychological Society recommended hourly fee for psychologists in 2022 is $267.
+Our standard fee is $210 for the initial meeting of up to 1 hour and then $200 per 50-minute consultations.

 If you have a referral or a “mental health care plan” from your General Practitioner (GP) or a Psychiatrist, you can claim the Medicare rebate.
-Currently, the Medicare rebate is $126.50 per session with a Clinical Psychologist for up to 10 sessions per calendar year.
-Therefore with the rebate, your out of pocket expense or “gap payment” for the initial consultation is $63.50 and then $53.50 per subsequent consultations.
+Currently, the Medicare rebate is $129.55 per session with a Clinical Psychologist for up to 10 sessions per calendar year.
+Due to COVID-19, Medicare has approved an additional 10 sessions per calendar year for 2021, which means clients can potentially access up to 20 sessions per calendar year.
+Therefore with the rebate, your out of pocket expense or “gap payment” for the initial consultation is $80.45 and then $70.45 per subsequent consultations.

 How long are the sessions?

 Each session goes for approximately 50 minutes, except the first consultation which goes for around 1 hour.

 What do I need to bring to my first session?